pengfeinie/pengfeinie.github.io/_posts/2020-05-06-l2-and-l1-regularization-in-machine-learning.md

   - Regularization
 ---

+Regularization is any modification we make to learning algorthm that is extended to reduce its generalization error but not its training error.

 **Overfitting** is a phenomenon that occurs when a Machine Learning model is constraint to training set and not able to perform well on unseen data.

 ![img](../images/overfitting_21.png)